It’s 4.22pm and you’re sitting at your desk wondering, where has the day gone?!

 Do any of these resonate? 🤔

-It’s often that the trigger is one or a combination of reasons.
+It’s often that the trigger for procrastination is one or a combination of reasons.
 But alas, there is still hope!
 There are a lot of different approaches you can try when you feel yourself procrastinating.

 Work out the source